Alloclavaria purpurea

-Alloclavaria purpurea is a coral fungus commonly known as the purple coral, or the purple fairy club.
+Alloclavaria purpurea is a coral fungus commonly known as the purple fairy club or purple coral.

+Taxonomy

 Formerly known as Clavaria purpurea, it has been moved to its own genus as a result of phylogenetic analysis.

 Description

-The fruiting body of Alloclavaria purpurea is made of numerous slender cylindrical spindles that may grow to a height of 12 cm, with individual spindles being 2–6 millimeters thick.
+The fruiting body comprises numerous slender cylindrical spindles that may grow to a height of 12 cm, with individual spindles being 2–6 millimeters thick.
 The color is purple or lavender, although the color fades to tan in older specimens.
+A white mycelium is present at the base.
 The spore print is white.

+Similar species include Clavaria fumosa and C. zollingeri.

+Distribution and habitat

+Fruit bodies are found in spruce-fir forests.
+It can be found from October to December on the West Coast of North America, and July–October further inland.

+Uses

 It is reportedly edible but insubstantial.
-Fruit bodies are found in spruce-fir forests.